huntergdavis/tui000/Readme.md

 After all these years, I keep coming back to the terminal.

 So, in an attempt to recreate that feeling, in the terminal, here's the start and the pitch.
+You only have 3000 weekends, on average, in your adult life.
+The life-map assumes that each major choice you make in your life will become the focus, on average, of 12 weekends.
+Some a lot more, some a lot less, but on average let's take a wild swing at 12 or so.

+So you get 240 decisions, some many times over, with how to spend your time.
+Sounds like a lot, goes by quick.
+Just like life.
+Probably not of interest to most folks, but of great interest to me.
+Useless, silly, simplistic, exactly what I had envisioned.
+All future improvements are fun additions to the base concept, and I've got a ton in mind.

 Design: